 Meeting Goals.
 All Contractors must make Good Faith Efforts to attain Contract Goals.
-A MBE or WBE performing as a Prime Contractor may count its own participation towards meeting the goal for which it qualifies.
-Bidders are required to complete all forms and submit all documents as described in the solicitation regarding MBE/WBE participation.
-Unless otherwise stated in the solicitation, information regarding specific MBEs/WBEs shall be required at the time of the submission of a proposal for professional services, but shall not be required at the time of the submission of a competitive bid.
-In the case of a competitive bid, MBE/WBE utilization information shall be submitted at the request of NEORSD in accordance with the timeframe stated in the solicitation.
+A SBE performing as a Prime Contractor or as part of a Joint Venture may count its own participation towards meeting the SBE goal.
+Bidders are required to complete all forms and submit all documents as described in the solicitation regarding SBE participation at the time of the submission of the bid or proposal.
 Such information shall include:

-- 1. A list of all MBEs/WBEs and other subcontractors to be utilized on the Contract. - 2.
-The dollar amount and percentage of Contract funds related to each first- and second-tier MBE/WBE and non-MBE/WBE subcontractor.
+- A list of all SBEs and other subcontractors to be utilized on the Contract. - 2.
+A list of SBEs who provided quotes for the project, but were not chosen to perform the work. - 3.
+The dollar amount and percentage of Contract funds related to each firstand second-tier SBE and non-SBE subcontractor.

-Unless otherwise stated in the solicitation, proposed MBE/WBE utilization toward special allowance or general allowance work will not be counted at the time of award.
-Subsequent utilization of MBEs/WBEs for special allowance and general allowance work during performance of a Contract will be counted toward fulfillment of the MBE/WBE Contract goal.
+Unless otherwise stated in the solicitation, proposed SBE utilization toward special allowance or general allowance work will not be counted at the time of award.
+Subsequent utilization of SBEs for special allowance and general allowance work during performance of a Contract will be counted toward fulfillment of the SBE Contract Goal.

 Evaluation of Good Faith Efforts.
-All Bidders for competitively bid Contracts must submit an Affidavit of Business Opportunity Program Compliance or other similar form provided in the solicitation, certifying that the Bidder will use Good Faith Efforts to meet the established Contract Goal.
-Failure to submit such Affidavit may render a bid non-responsive.
 In the event that a Bidder is unable to meet the Contract Goal, the Bidder must demonstrate that it made a Good Faith Effort to meet the Contract Goal.
-The Bidder must submit all NEORSD-required Good Faith Effort forms, including any affidavits and MBE/WBE utilization plans that NEORSD may require, at the time specified in the bid documents or requests for proposal.
+The Bidder must submit all NEORSD-required Good Faith Effort forms, including any affidavits and SBE utilization plans that NEORSD may require, at the time specified in the bid documents or requests for proposal.
 All Good Faith Efforts must be thoroughly documented.
-The Bidder must document all solicitations and responses of MBEs/WBEs, including the names, contact information, method of contact, dates, a description of the information provided regarding the plans and specifications for the work selected for subcontracting, and reasons for failure to reach agreement.
-The Bidder may not reject MBEs/WBEs as being unqualified without sound reasons based on a thorough investigation of their capabilities.
-That there may be some additional costs involved in finding and using MBEs/WBEs is not in itself sufficient reason for a Bidder's failure to meet the Contract Goals, as long as such costs are reasonable.
+The Bidder must document all solicitations and responses of SBEs, including the names, contact information, method of contact, dates, a description of the information provided regarding the plans and specifications for the work selected for subcontracting, and reasons for failure to reach agreement.
+The Bidder may not reject SBEs as being unqualified without sound reasons based on a thorough investigation of their capabilities.
+That there may be some additional costs involved in finding and using SBEs is not in itself sufficient reason for a Bidder's failure to meet the Contract Goals, as long as such costs are reasonable.
 The ability or desire of a Bidder to perform the work of a Contract with its own organization does not relieve it of the responsibility to make Good Faith Efforts on all subcontractable scopes of work.